 We offer three service lines, depending on individual patients’ needs.
-All services are provided in the comfort and privacy of Door County Medical Group, and your provider can help you decide which services are best for you.
+All services are provided in the comfort and privacy of Door County Medical Center, and your provider can help you decide which services are best for you.

 Services are available to patients ages 12 and up.

 Behavioral Health Integration (BHI)

 Behavioral Health Integration is an innovative program designed to meet the mental and behavioral health needs of primary care patients and provide strategies and support for improving health.

 The program offers help to those needing support with depression, anxiety, risky alcohol or other drug use, or tobacco cessation, with the goal of helping patients change behaviors that interfere with a healthy lifestyle.

 BHI is a team approach, with you and your family as the most important team member(s).
 The team is anchored by your Primary Care Provider (PCP) – someone who knows you and your family, as well as your lifestyle preferences and needs.
 Other team members may include a Behavioral Health Provider, a licensed clinical social worker who provides evidence-based strategies and support to assist you in improving your health.